vkoul/vkoul/README.md

 I am **Vikesh**

-🔭 I’m currently working a US based retailer in their Analytics Centre of Excellence
+🔭 I’m currently working for a US based retailer in their Analytics Centre of Excellence

 🌱 Interested in learning more on the intersection of Econometrics and Machine Learning